bcoca/collection/collections.rst

 Creating Collections
 ====================

-Currently this is a work in progress, we created the ``mazer`` command line tool available at the `Ansible Mazer project <https://github.com/ansible/mazer>`_. as a proof of concept for packaging, distributing and installing collections.
+Currently this is a work in progress, we created the `Mazer <https://galaxy.ansible.com/docs/mazer/index.html>`_ command line tool available at the `Ansible Mazer project <https://github.com/ansible/mazer>`_. as a proof of concept for packaging, distributing and installing collections.
 You can install via ``pip install mazer`` or checkout the code directly.

 ..
 Note::
     All the docs below that use ``mazer`` might be updated to use another tool in the future as it has served it's purpose and it won't be updated any further.